Unexpected & Amazing Thailand October School Holiday Experience!

 That we’d be invited to spend so much time and experience these things with people we didn’t know until recently is not something I would have imagined coming here.

-Being, I should add, a kind of shy, retiring person in general.
+I should add that I am a kind of shy, retiring person in general.
 But honestly - at least in Phetchabun (a small city in the rural north without a large ex-pat community) - this has been the rule, not the exception.
 Nat, especially, has been our main ally since we arrived, and even though she doesn’t speak much English and we are even less Thai, her hospitality has made us feel like we are home among friends.

 Chiang Khan Skywalk